georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The inquirer can locate other county and court websites in the state with the Georgia Government website and the Judicial County of Georgia Administrative Office of the Courts.

 Offenders may also opt to pay traffic tickets/citations in-person or via mail.
 For mail-in payments, a copy of the traffic citation is required, and the payment as a reference.
-If the citation document is missing, the offender shall provide:
+If the citation document is missing, the offender is usually expected to provide:

 • Full name